hugoBuissez/wedia-dam-uploader/README.md

 However, it's a bit different for the **history**.
 The hisory array is not received by props but stocked in localStorage and emiting no event because does not modify anything (except if a *clear history* feature is implemented).

+## Server

+The repository provides a very basic server that can simulate file upload but files are lost at the end of the process.
+The server IP can be changed via filepond proprety.
+See [filepond server api](https://pqina.nl/filepond/docs/patterns/api/server/) for further informations about filepond server side.

 ## Distribution mode

 To invoke distribution mode, within the repository execute the following command: